-Well, after a pretty long day, and a much longer Christmas Eve, we’re done and dusted with Isabelle’s first Christmas.
+Well, after a pretty long day, and a much longer Christmas Eve, we’re done and dusted with our first Christmas with a baby!

 For some unknown reason, Isabelle was awake from 3:30am and then dragged us out of bed an hour later.
 No biggie for me, I’m usually up somewhere around 5am everyday as it is, so doing it on a day where I need to get some cooking done is fine by me.